-Preparing your car for summer is important because summertime driving can be so hard on a vehicle.
+Preparing cars for summer is important because summertime driving can be so hard on a vehicle.

 Especially in Texas.

 Your air conditioner works harder.
 The air in your tires expand in the heat.
 Any breakdown becomes more miserable if you have to deal with it on a sunny day with triple-digit temperatures.
 And longer trips carrying luggage or towing a trailer means your engine has to work harder.